julienvollering/DSMdepth/ms/ms.md

 For example, R^2^ is sensitive to high leverage, extreme values, so it will evaluate a right-skewed distribution differently than a symmetrical distribution.
 We evaluated our models with respect to the explicit purpose of creating peat depth maps across the study areas, but not all studies tailored evaluation to match an explicitly formulated problem [@milaNearestNeighbourDistance2022].

-Gatis et al. [-@gatisMappingUplandPeat2019] used similar predictors and the same spatial grain, finding a much stronger relationship between predicted and observed peat depth ($R^2 = 0.68$).
+@gatisMappingUplandPeat2019 used similar predictors and the same spatial grain, finding a much stronger relationship between predicted and observed peat depth ($R^2 = 0.68$).
 Although their random evaluation data partition could make performance estimates too optimistic [@robertsCrossvalidationStrategiesData2017; @wadouxSpatialCrossvalidationNot2021], the confounding effect of spatial structure is probably small because they used linear regression and few predictors, so their model had limited opportunity to overfit to the spatial structure in peat depth.
-The most salient difference in Gatis et al. [-@gatisMappingUplandPeat2019] compared to our study is the character of the study area.
+The most salient difference in @gatisMappingUplandPeat2019 compared to our study is the character of the study area.
 They study a flatter area with a higher proportion of peatland cover, and their peatland is primarily blanket bog.
 The peat surface of a blanket bog is tied more closely to its underlying topography than the peat surface of raised bogs or fens [@lindsayPeatlandMireTypes2016], which may make blanket bog depth easier to predict.
 The predominance of fens and smaller peatland extent may have contributed to worse performance in our study.

-Marchant [-@marchantUsingRemoteSensors2021] examined a subset of the area studied in Gatis et al. [-@gatisMappingUplandPeat2019] at 100 m resolution, using splines to relax linearity between radiometry/terrain and peat depth.
+@marchantUsingRemoteSensors2021 examined a subset of the area studied in @gatisMappingUplandPeat2019 at 100 m resolution, using splines to relax linearity between radiometry/terrain and peat depth.
 He found that potassium ground concentration alone predicted peat depth with much higher concordance than our models (concordance correlation coefficient = 0.76) and that elevation alone produced comparable performance (concordance correlation coefficient = 0.27).
 The root mean square error from these univariate models was 46--68 cm (cf. 78 and 75 cm for Skrimfjella and Ørskogfjellet).

-Koganti et al. [-@kogantiMappingPeatDepth2023] had a peat depth distribution and predictors similar to ours, but at much smaller spatial grain and extent.
+@kogantiMappingPeatDepth2023 had a peat depth distribution and predictors similar to ours, but at much smaller spatial grain and extent.
 Their training and validation points are closer than the range of spatial autocorrelation in peat depth, so our results are best compared to their non-spatial models.
 They accounted for more variability in peat depth (adjusted $R^2 = 0.71$) but had larger errors (RSME = 110 cm).
-Koganti et al.’s [-@kogantiMappingPeatDepth2023] linear regression models produced negative predictions, and it is unclear whether the values quoted above include these.
+The linear regression models in @kogantiMappingPeatDepth2023 produced negative predictions, and it is unclear whether the values quoted above include these.
 If we disregard the negative predictions, their model showed the same pattern as ours in overpredicting shallow peats and underpredicting deep peats, although their underprediction was less severe.
-An important difference between Koganti et al. [-@kogantiMappingPeatDepth2023] and our study (besides spatial scale) is that they measured radiometrics on the ground, rather than using airborne survey data.
+An important difference between @kogantiMappingPeatDepth2023 and our study (besides spatial scale) is that they measured radiometrics on the ground, rather than using airborne survey data.
 Thus, the footprint of their detector was smaller and they captured variation in radiation at finer scales.

 ### Asymmetries in depth predictions for land use planning and carbon accounting